shreyzeous21/realtime-chat-app-master/README.md

    CONVEX_DEPLOY_KEY=
    ```

-   Refer to `.env.example.local` for any additional required variables.
+   Refer to `.env.example` for any additional required variables.

 5. **Set Up Clerk Webhook**
    In your Clerk dashboard, set up a webhook with the Convex URL in this format: